-Figure 38 shows a sketch of the full semantic platform architectural option.
+Figure 37 shows a sketch of the full semantic platform architectural option.
 Applications interact with the platform through a semantic interface.
 General semantic functionality like a reasoning engine allows the deriving of additional information.
 The information can easily be interlinked with the Semantic Web.
 Existing ontologies can be reused as much as possible.

 8.4 Interworking with non oneM2M Devices and Area Networks in Rel-1 oneM2M Release 1 does not yet provide full semantic functions.
 However some limited aspects of semantics can already be used in Rel-1 to support interworking with Area networks and non-oneM2M devices.
 For that purpose only the structure information (concepts, relations), that is contained in ontologies, is proposed to be used in Rel-1.
+A mechanism (a "cook book") is described that shows how that structure information can be utilized to create oneM2M resources (AEs and Containers) that are needed for interworking with non-oneM2M devices and area networks.
+For that purpose the "ontologyRef" attribute of AEs and Containers as described in oneM2M TS 0001 [i.38] is used.